reductural/reductural.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

+Welcome to my website.
 I am an economist with research interests in labor, education migration, China, and technology.
 I received my Ph.D. in Economics from Princeton University and was a Postdoctoral Research Associate at Princeton School of Public and International Affairs.

 **Twitter**: [@mingyuchen_econ](https://twitter.com/mingyuchen_econ) \
 **Linkedin**: [link](https://www.linkedin.com/in/mingyu-chen-23208215/) \